 The Fort Worth City Council is responsible for legislation, policy formulation, and overall direction setting of the government.
 This includes the approval of financial policies that establish and direct the operations of the City of Fort Worth ("City").
-The City Manager is responsible for carrying out the policy directives of the City Council and managing the day-to-day operations of the executive departments, including the Financial Management Services Department ("FMS").
-This policy shall be administered on behalf of the City Manager by the Chief Financial Officer/Director of FMS ("CFO").
+The City Manager and Assistant City Managers are is responsible for carrying out the policy directives of the City Council and managing the day-to-day operations of the executive departments, including the Financial Management Services Department ("FMS").
+Department of Financial Management Services.
+This policy shall be administered on behalf of the City Manager by the Chief Financial Officer/Director of FMS ("CFO"). and the Assistant City Managers by the Chief Financial Officer/Director of Finance.